 Document Types: Correspondence, notes, and reports.

 Record Number: SOPF OPS 004

-Initiatives aimed at raising awareness of the existence of the Ship-source Oil Pollution Fund and its availability to provide compensation for oil pollution damage caused by ships.
-The interest groups include private citizens, insurers, legal community, response organizations, federal and provincial government agencies, municipalities, ports and marinas, indigenous groups, the fishing and aquaculture industries, the boating community, the shipping industry and trade/umbrella organizations.
+Initiatives aimed at raising awareness of the existence of the Fund and compensation available to victims of oil pollution damages caused by ships.
+This includes federal, provincial and territorial governments, local governments, the marine insurance industry, the maritime legal community, Environmental Response professionals and industry, ports and marinas, Indigenous groups and communities, the fishing and aquaculture industries, the boating community, the shipping industry, international partners, academics, private citizens and the media.

 Affiliations, Federal, National and International Relations

-Document Types: Correspondence, notes, reports, meeting agendas and minutes, records of decisions, Memorandum of Understanding, and legal opinions.
+Document Types: Correspondence, notes, reports, meeting agendas and minutes, records of decisions, presentations, Memoranda of Understanding, and legal opinions.

 Record Number: SOPF OUT 001

 Committees, Conferences, Seminars and Workshops